 Can I appeal the response to my request?

 You may file an administrative appeal if you are not satisfied with a DOJ component's initial response.
 You will be advised of your right to file an administrative appeal in the component's response if it contains an adverse determination.
 All appeals must be made in writing and addressed to the Office of Information Policy.
-Appeals may be submitted via mail or electronically through OIP’s web portal.
-The appeal must be postmarked, or in the case of electronic submissions, transmitted, within 60 calendar days after the date of the response.
+Appeals may be submitted via mail or electronically through OIP’s web portal on FOIA STAR.
+The appeal must be postmarked, or in the case of electronic submissions, transmitted, within 90 calendar days after the date of the response.
+In order to submit a FOIA administrative appeal through FOIA STAR, you must first create an account and became a registered user on the site.

 There is no specific form or particular language needed to file an administrative appeal.
 You should identify the component that denied your request and include the initial request number that the component assigned to your request and the date of the component's action.
 There is no need to attach copies of released documents unless they pertain to some specific point you are raising in your administrative appeal.
 You should explain what specific action by the component that you are appealing, but you need not explain the reason for your disagreement with the component's action unless your explanation will assist the appeal decision-maker in reaching a decision.